Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What property types resell fastest in Yaoundé in 2026?

-As of early 2026, the property types that resell fastest in Yaoundé are clean-title 2-bedroom apartments in strong-demand neighborhoods like Nsimeyong, Nlongkak, Ngousso, and the Bastos fringe, especially those in secure compounds with parking and backup water and power.
+As of early 2026, the property types that resell fastest in Yaoundé are clean-title 2-bedroom apartments in high-demand neighborhoods like Nsimeyong, Nlongkak, Ngousso, and Bastos fringe, particularly those in secured compounds with parking and backup water and power infrastructure.

 If you're interested, we cover all the best exit strategies in our real estate pack about Yaoundé.